-(1) In the case of resitting part one of the state final examination, the examination board determines whether it is necessary to rewrite the diploma thesis.
+- (1) In the case of resitting the defence of the diploma thesis, the examination board determines whether it is necessary to rewrite the diploma thesis.
 If the examination board determines that it is necessary to rewrite the diploma thesis, it may simultaneously propose to the head of the department that the thesis advisor be changed.
-The head of the department considers the proposal without undue delay.

-(2) Part one of the state final examination may be resat no sooner than after three months of an unsuccessful defence; this applies by analogy to part two.
+The head of the department considers the proposal without undue delay. - (2) The defence of the diploma thesis and the subject area part of the state final examination may be resat no sooner than after 14 days of an unsuccessful defence and, if it is necessary to rewrite the diploma thesis, no sooner than three months of an unsuccessful defence.